teeso/beaconsync/README.md

 ---

 Beaconsync is a WordPress plugin standardizing association between WordPress posts and Bluetooth Low Energy beacons (sometimes better known by Apple's trademark "iBeacon"), so that whenever an app/device gets near a beacon, the app knows which content from a given site is most relevant for that beacon's location.
-This keeps content management simple, familiar, and webby, while enabling a growing class of app/devices that display information based BLE signals instead of GPS/Cell/Wifi triangulation.
+This enables a growing class of app/devices that display information based on BLE signal strength rather than GPS/Cell/Wifi triangulation, while keeping content management for these apps simple, familiar, and webby.

 Install the plugin
 ---